thomasteoh/thomasteoh.github.io/_posts/2015-03-15-crabby-fish-sauces.md

 We found ourselves double and triple checking about the number of crabs on the bottle, trying to work out if it really made a big difference, and asking ourselves if it might be possible to combine the two to create three crabs (apparently I have been advised that it doesn't).

 In the end, we managed to get our hands on a bottle at Mind Phat Asian Supermarket, in Richmond (2-8 Nicholson St., Abbotsford VIC 3067).
+It can also be found online <a href="http://www.amazon.com/Three-Crabs-Brand-24-Ounce-Bottle/dp/B001OQWK0W">at Amazon</a>.

 <img src="http://i.imgur.com/f6380ic.jpg">